 What time do the races start?
-Registration begins at 10am.
-The races will start at 10:30pm.
+Registration begins at 10:00am and the races start at 10:30am.

 Where are the races held?
 They are held in the City Hall Park, which is right on Main Street next to the Perham Area Chamber.